progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--Notice that the first field is the partial SHA-1 of the commit that last modified that line.
 The next two fields are values extracted from that commit—the author name and the authored date of that commit — so you can easily see who modified that line and when.
 After that come the line number and the content of the file.
 Also note the `^4832fe2` commit lines, which designate that those lines were in this file’s original commit.
 That commit is when this file was first added to this project, and those lines have been unchanged since.
 This is a tad confusing, because now you’ve seen at least three different ways that Git uses the `^` to modify a commit SHA, but that is what it means here.-->

 In der ersten Spalte wird die Kurzform der SHA1 Prüfsumme des Commits angezeigt, in welchem diese Zeile zuletzt verändert wurde.
 Die nächsten beiden Spalten weisen auf den Autor des Commits und wann dieser verfasst wurde, hin.
 Auf diese Weise kannst Du leicht bestimmen, wer die jeweilige Zeile geändert hat und wann dies durchgeführt wurde.
 In den nächsten Spalten wird die Zeilennummer und der Inhalt der Zeile angezeigt.
 Die Zeilen mit der SHA1 Prüfsumme `^4832fe2` weisen darauf hin, dass diese bereits im ersten Commit vorhanden waren.
-Das ist also der Commit, in dem die Datei "simplegit.rb" zum Repository hinzugefügt wurde und die Zeilen deuten damit darauf hin, dass diese bisher nie geändert wurden.
+Das ist also der Commit, in dem die Datei „simplegit.rb“ zum Repository hinzugefügt wurde und die Zeilen deuten damit darauf hin, dass diese bisher nie geändert wurden.
 Das ist für Dich wahrscheinlich ein bißchen verwirrend, denn nun kennst Du bereits drei Möglichkeiten, wie Git mit dem Zeichen `^` einer SHA1 Prüfsumme eine neue Bedeutung gibt.
 Aber in Zusammenhang mit  `git blame` weist das Zeichen auf den eben geschilderten Sachverhalt hin.

 <!--Another cool thing about Git is that it doesn’t track file renames explicitly.
 It records the snapshots and then tries to figure out what was renamed implicitly, after the fact.
 One of the interesting features of this is that you can ask it to figure out all sorts of code movement as well.
 If you pass `-C` to `git blame`, Git analyzes the file you’re annotating and tries to figure out where snippets of code within it originally came from if they were copied from elsewhere.
 Recently, I was refactoring a file named `GITServerHandler.m` into multiple files, one of which was `GITPackUpload.m`.
 By blaming `GITPackUpload.m` with the `-C` option, I could see where sections of the code originally came from:-->